KnowPulse-KnowledgeBase/WritingHelp-AvoidingPlagiarism/_episodes/02-Images-and-plagiarism.md

 ---

+### Please Note
-### The following context originally presents in a question-answer format between Dr. Bett's team and Kate Langrell.
+The following context originally presents in a question-answer format between Dr. Bett's team and Kate Langrell.
 Kate Langrell is working as a copyright coordinator at the library, University of Saskatchewan.
 Kate Langrell  approached the question from the perspective of using such images in a thesis.
-Any question regarding images being submitted to a publication, please contact Kate directly [Kate Langrell](https://library.usask.ca/copyright/about-us/kate-langrell.php)
+Any question regarding images being submitted to a publication, please contact [Kate Langrell](https://library.usask.ca/copyright/about-us/kate-langrell.php) directly.

+### Case 1:
-### If the image that you are creating looks substantially different than the original(s), I do not think that copyright permission would be needed (i.e., the image would be your own).
+If the image that you are creating looks substantially different than the original(s), I do not think that copyright permission would be needed (i.e., the image would be your own).

+### Case 2:
-### If the image that you create looks mostly or entirely like a copy of the original(s), then I think that would require permission from the copyright holder(s).
+If the image that you create looks mostly or entirely like a copy of the original(s), then I think that would require permission from the copyright holder(s).

 ### It is difficult to describe how to make your own image “different enough” from the original in order not to require copyright permission.
 It’s somewhat of a grey area and can depend on the type of images you’re working with.
 If you are combining elements of different images into a new single image, then it might be possible to use that in your thesis without needing copyright permission.